tgross/devopsdaysmsp2018/content/_index.md

 # ML models are state

 {{% note %}}
-our entire industry has unified around our worries about statefulness, but...
-ML is the ultimate stateful application. you're using software to generate these software models -- the entire application is a side-effect! how can we influence those side-effects?
+our entire industry has unified around our worries about statefulness. "run your applications as stateless containers! with k8s! let your cloud provider lock-in -- I mean securely host -- all your stateful applications!"
+But ML is the ultimate stateful application. you're using software to generate these software models and you ship those models. the entire application is a side-effect! how can we influence those side-effects?
 {{% /note %}}

 ---